trevorlietch/Software-Engineering-Spring-2024/README.md

+# Wemoo
-# Location-Based Group Chat with Mini Games and Leaderboard
+## Location-Based Group Chat with Mini Games and Leaderboard

 ## Table of Contents
 1. [Introduction](#introduction)